sigstore/docs/content/en/cosign/installation.md

 ## Container Images

-Signed release images are available at `gcr.io/projectsigstore/cosign`.
+Signed release images are available at [`gcr.io/projectsigstore/cosign`](http://gcr.io/projectsigstore/cosign).
-They are tagged with the release name (e.g. `gcr.io/projectsigstore/cosign:v1.0.0`).
+They are tagged with the release name (for example, `gcr.io/projectsigstore/cosign:v1.0.0`).
 They can be found with `crane ls`:

 ```console